 For this project you’ll be creating an entire web page from a design we’ll provide for you.
 If you’ve been following along you should have the skills you need to accomplish this, but it may not be easy!

-The design we’re providing you comes in the form of 2 images, one of them an image of the complete website, and one with some details about some of the fonts and colors we’ve used.
+The design we’re providing you comes in the form of 2 images: one is an image of the complete website, and one has some details about some of the fonts and colors we’ve used.

 css rounded corners).

-Get your project as close as you can to the design but do not worry about getting it pixel-perfect.
-Don’t get out your ruler or count pixels to find the exact margin between the various sections.
-The point of this assignment is creating something from scratch and getting the various elements in more or less the right position relative to the rest.
+Get your project as close as you can to the design, but do not worry about getting it pixel-perfect.
+Don’t get out your ruler or count pixels to find the exact margins between the various sections.
+The point of this assignment is to create something from scratch and get the various elements in more or less the right position relative to the rest.
 It doesn’t matter if you use

 margin: 24px when the design actually has